bloomreach/hippo-ckeditor/README.md

     git checkout hippo/4.9.x
     git merge 4.9.3

-When a new minor version is released upstream, a new hippo-specific branch should be created based on the upstream branch.
-All hippo-specific customizations in the previous branch can then be merged into the new one.
+When a new minor version is released upstream, a new hippo-specific branch should be created based on the current latest hippo branch.
+The new upstream tag can then be merged into the new hippo branch.
 The new branch must be pushed to origin, so other people can fetch it too.
-For example, to upgrade from 4.9.x to 4.10.x:
+For example, to upgrade from 4.9.x to 4.10.0:

     git fetch upstream
-    git checkout release/4.10.x
+    git checkout hippo/4.9.x
     git checkout -b hippo/4.10.x
-    git merge hippo/4.9.x
+    git merge 4.10.0
-    git push origin hippo/4.10.x
+    git push origin -u hippo/4.10.x

 Update the version number of the project if necessary (e.g when moving from 4.9.2 to 4.9.3).
-Also update the ckeditor version in the hippo-cms pom.
+Also update the ckeditor version in:
+ - pom.xml
+ - package-lock.json
+ - the hippo-cms pom (located in a different git repository)

+Add new branch to:
+ - Jenkinsfile

 ### How to check CKEditor version in the browser